 Kilmarnock town centre environmental improvements study

-This was commissioned and identify and examine opportunities for physical change or environmental improvements within defined areas of the town centre, to support existing uses or to encourage existing uses to expand into new areas of the town centre.
+This study was commissioned to identify and examine opportunities for physical change or environmental improvements within defined areas of the town centre, to support existing uses, or to encourage expansion of existing uses into new areas of the town centre.

 Four areas were originally identified for examination:

 - John Finnie Street South (including Bank Street and Nelson Street)

 These were supplemented by three additional areas – Strand Street, The Cross and King Street.

 The report supports the Council’s programme to revitalise high quality heritage buildings like the newly restored Ingram Enterprise Centre in King Street and looks for further improvements in the appearance of the town including upgrading shop fronts and filling vacant units.
 It also promotes opening up access to the river which would involve the acquisition and demolition of some of the privately owned buildings on King Street.

 A Creative Space study was commissioned and completed by consultants to assess demand for new workshop spaces for creative and cultural activity for both professional and community use.
 The study included those involved in a wide range of creative activity including advertising, architecture, crafts and antiques, music, performing arts, photography, film and video, radio, writing and publishing and cultural education.